nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 }  // namespace holoscan::ops
 ```

 Here, the argument provided to `register_codec` is the name the registry will use for the codec.
 This name will be serialized in the message header so that the deserializer knows which deserialization function to use on the received data.
 In this example, we chose a name that matches the class name, but that is not a requirement.
-If the name matches one that is already present in the {cpp:class}`~holoscan::CodecRegistry` class, then any existing codec under that name will be replaced by the newly registered one.
+If the name matches one that is already present in the {cpp:class}`~holoscan::gxf::CodecRegistry` class, then any existing codec under that name will be replaced by the newly registered one.

 It is also possible to directly register the type outside of the context of {cpp:func}`~holoscan::Operator::initialize` by directly retrieving the static instance of the codec registry as follows.